Skip to main content

 At Maquinna and in our school community, all forms of discrimination will not be tolerated:

-· Racism will not be tolerated in our school
+- Racism and discrimination will not be tolerated in our school

-Some other examples of behaviours that are not acceptable at the school:
+Some other examples of behaviour that are not acceptable at the school:

 Some examples of very serious breaches of the Code of Conduct:

-· Any form of bullying (cyber or otherwise)
+- Any form of bullying (cyber or otherwise), threats, harassment, intimidation or physical violence.

-2. Student may complete a problem solving sheet either in class or in the office.
-This will be signed by the teacher, parent, student and Principal.
+- Student may complete a problem-solving sheet either in class or in the office.
+This will be signed by the teacher, parent, student, and Principal.

-3. Our goal is to be restorative-to ensure that the student understands the behaviour and makes a plan for how to improve it going forward.
+- Our goal is to be restorative, rather than punitive, to ensure that the student understands the behaviour and makes a plan, for how to improve it going forward.

-5. Students will have a logical consequence such as garbage duty for littering, writing a letter of apology for hurting someone’s feelings.
+- Students will have a logical consequence such as garbage duty for littering, writing a letter of apology for hurting someone’s feelings or loss of experiences if student is deemed unsafe while accompanying class outside of the school setting i.e., loss of field studies for not listening to the teacher.

-6. A meeting may be set up with the parent, teacher, student and administration to set up a plan to improve behaviour.
+- A meeting may be set up with the parent, teacher, student, and administration to set up a plan to improve behaviour.

-7. For serious issues, student may receive an in-school suspension, or a formal suspension.
-A plan will be put in place with expectations for improvement when the student returns.
+- For serious issues, student may receive an in-school suspension, or a formal suspension.
+A plan will be put in place with expectations for improvement when the student returns to school.

-8. When a student is suspended, parents will be contacted by phone or in person in cases of serious misbehaviour.
-School board officials will also be notified, as well as other authorities, if necessary.
+- When a student is suspended, parents will be contacted by phone or in person in cases of serious misbehaviour.
+School Board officials will also be notified, as well as other authorities, if necessary

 The school will treat seriously behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation (prohibited grounds set out in the BC Human Rights Code).